samsadtler/boiler-plate-scroller/README.md

 Sources:
 <ul>
 	<li>
-		<a href="http://untame.net/2013/01/how-to-design-a-single-page-scrolling-site-with-twitter-bootstrap/">Untame, for initial template.
-A bit out of date.</a>
+		<a href="http://untame.net/2013/01/how-to-design-a-single-page-scrolling-site-with-twitter-bootstrap/">Untame template</a>: A bit out of date.
 	</li>
 	<li>
 		<a href="http://www.initializr.com/"> Bootstrap v3.3.6 site created with Initializr</a>